-- Re-setting the base year of the traffic projections to 2018.
+- The application of updated traffic speeds across all years.
+This generally leads to a small reduction in the Primary NO2 factors, compared to using the speeds used previously. - Re-setting the base year of the traffic projections to 2019.
 This changes the vehicle km projections for each vehicle type which in turn affects the overall contribution of each vehicle type to the NO_x emissions and therefore the weightings used to derive the f-NO2 factors in the 'Fleet-avg all_traffic' sheet - The use of new traffic forecasts data from DfT with information showing an increasing share of car vehicle kilometres from petrol cars relative to diesel cars.
-As the f-NO2 values for petrol cars are much lower for petrol cars relative to diesel cars, this leads to a reduction in the weighted f-NO2 value for cars for future years. - Use of updated Transport for London fleet composition data for London.
+As the f-NO2 values for petrol cars are much lower for petrol cars relative to diesel cars, this leads to a reduction in the weighted f-NO2 value for cars for future years, especially notable from 2031-2035.